Description

 One way to manage workers individually is to use cli commands from inside running containers:

-docker compose exec [--index=n] qgis-rpc qjazz-server-cli
+docker compose exec [--index=n] qgis-rpc qjazz-rpc-client

 Get environment state